Full-Service Community Schools Program (FSCS)

 Types of Projects

 FSCS provide comprehensive academic, social, and health services for students, students’ family members, and community members that will result in improved educational outcomes for children.
-These services may include:
+These pipeline services fall under the four pillars of community schools and include:

 I. Integrated Student Supports

 - Social, health, nutrition, and mental health services and supports

 II.
 Expanded and Enriched Learning Time and Opportunities